udel-cbcb/NIGMS-Sandbox-UD/README.md

 * Import Libraries: Import the required libraries into your Python scripts or notebooks.
 * Connect to Data Sources: Configure your instance to access data from various sources like S3 buckets, databases, or public datasets.

+**Note**:You can use a normal sized AWS instance machine for most submodules, but for Submodule 5 Exercise 2, you will need to provision a GPU-enabled instance type. (e.g., g4dn.xlarge or p3.2xlarge for CUDA support, 50GB storage).

 ## **Getting Started**
 1. Open a Terminal in Your SageMaker Notebook Instance, navigate to the Terminal tab in your SageMaker notebook instance.